top of page

 • California is the first dairy region in the world to set a goal for a 40% reduction of methane emissions from dairy manure.
 Due mainly to the development of digesters, the state's dairy farms are currently on track to meet that goal.

-• California's dairy digester program is responsible for achieving 27% of GHG reductions from all climate programs invested in by the state with just 1.4% of total funds awarded.
+• California's dairy digester program is responsible for achieving 20% of GHG reductions from all climate programs invested in by the state with just 1.5% of total funds awarded.
+(140 of the state's digester projects have received funding from the DDRDP.)

 • One cow can produce enough transportation fuel to drive a car across the country.
 Five cows can power a house for a year.